-IREUS' real estate sentiment index survey included responses from developers, consultants, financial institutions, professional firms, and service providers.
-Its composite sentiment index, a derived indicator for overall real estate market sentiment, fell to 5.7 in Q2 from 6.1 in Q1.
-The decline was likely triggered by rising global economic uncertainty, IREUS said.
+Ireus' Resi survey included responses from developers, consultants, financial institutions, professional firms and service providers.
+Its composite sentiment index, a derived indicator for overall real estate market sentiment, fell to 5.7 in the second quarter from 6.1 in the first quarter.
+The decline was likely triggered by rising global economic uncertainty, Ireus said.

-In response to the Urban Redevelopment Authority's Long-Term Plan Review - which includes plans to introduce commercial sites with shorter leases and transform the Central Business District (CBD) into a "live, work and play" environment - launched last month, the institute also interviewed 30 real estate senior executives.
-About 70 per cent showed more interest in residential developments in upcoming economic nodes, while about 56.7 per cent indicated greater interest for mixed-use developments outside the CBD.
+In response to the Urban Redevelopment Authority's Long-Term Plan Review launched last month, which includes plans to introduce commercial sites with shorter leases and transform the Central Business District into a "live, work and play" environment, the institute also interviewed 30 real estate senior executives.
+About 70 per cent of them showed more interest in residential developments in upcoming economic nodes, while about 56.7 per cent indicated greater interest for mixed-use developments outside the CBD.